Established in 1986

-The name of this organization shall be the Carcinogenesis Specialty Section of the Society of Toxicology hereinafter designated as the Carcinogenesis Specialty Section.
+The name of this organization shall be the Carcinogenesis Specialty Section of the Society of Toxicology hereinafter designated as the Specialty Section.

 The objectives of the Carcinogenesis Specialty Section are:

-- To serve as the focal point for interaction of members of the Society of Toxicology interested in Carcinogenesis.
+- To serve as the focal point for interaction of members of the Society of Toxicology interested in carcinogenesis.

-- To conduct programs and educational activities which emphasize the latest developments in Carcinogenesis.
+- To conduct programs and educational activities which emphasize the latest developments in carcinogenesis.

-- To relate those developments to the activities of the Society of Toxicology and to stimulate new growth in Carcinogenesis as it relates to the science of toxicology.
+- To relate those developments to the activities of the Society of Toxicology and to stimulate new growth in carcinogenesis as it relates to the science of toxicology.

 All members in good standing of the Society of Toxicology shall become members of the Carcinogenesis Specialty Section upon payment of Specialty dues.
 A member of the Carcinogenesis Specialty Section will be dropped from membership if dues are not paid on an annual basis or if he or she is not a member in good standing of the Society of Toxicology.

-Article V—Election of Officers and Councilors
+Article V—Election of Officers, Councilors, and Representatives

 Section 2.
 The Vice President shall become the President of the Specialty Section after serving one year as Vice President.
 The Vice President shall serve in the absence of the President.